Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Additional Details on Synthetic Experiments

 For each geometry, we generate $n=500$ samples across $C=5$ classes in $\mathbb{R}^{64}$.
 We report: \begin{enumerate}[leftmargin=*,itemsep=2pt] \item Expected Calibration Error (ECE) of prototype softmax probabilities; \item ECE after temperature scaling, with the temperature fitted on the support set; and \item ECE of ridge logistic regression probabilities. \end{enumerate} Reliability diagrams are computed using 15 equally spaced confidence bins, and all results are averaged over 20 random seeds.

-\paragraph{Results.} Under origin-shifted embeddings, prototype softmax is severely miscalibrated (ECE $=0.44$): large-norm queries receive overconfident predictions even when they are not far from the effective decision boundary.
-Temperature scaling reduces the error to approximately $0.22$, but cannot fully correct it because the logits conflate directional information with norm-driven sharpness.
-Ridge logistic regression achieves ECE $=0.065$.
+\paragraph{Results.} Under origin-shifted embeddings, prototype softmax is severely miscalibrated (ECE $=0.44$): the per-class additive bias $\langle t, p_c\rangle$ shifts logits across classes inconsistently, producing systematically over- or under-confident predictions.
+Temperature scaling reduces the error to approximately $0.22$ but cannot fully correct it: a single scalar temperature applies uniformly to all logits, while the introduced bias differs per class.
+Ridge logistic regression, which learns its own per-class intercept on the support set, achieves ECE $=0.001$.

 Under varying-radius embeddings, prototype miscalibration is smaller in magnitude but structurally similar: classes with larger-norm prototypes are over-preferred even when the query is far from their true decision region.
-Prototype ECE is $0.12$, temperature scaling improves it to approximately $0.08$, and ridge logistic regression achieves near-perfect calibration (ECE $=0.005$).
+Prototype ECE is $0.12$, temperature scaling improves it to approximately $0.08$, and ridge logistic regression achieves near-perfect calibration (ECE $=$ $0.001$).
 The reliability diagrams in Figure~\ref{fig:calibration} show that ridge logistic regression tracks empirical accuracy much more closely across all confidence bins.